-With Match Day quickly approaching, fourth-year medical students across the country eagerly await the moment they find out where they will spend the next three to seven years of their lives.
-If you are among this group, congratulations!
-You’ve worked hard, and Match Day is certainly a cause to celebrate and breathe a sigh of relief.
+Congrats to medical students across the country who recently learned where they will be spending the next three to seven years of their lives.
+After four years of working hard in med school, for most, Match Day is cause to celebrate and breathe a sigh of relief.
 But alas, the moment of calm is just that — momentary.
-Soon after you hit the ground running in residency, it becomes time to start thinking about your first physician job search.
+Soon after you hit the ground running in residency, you must also start thinking about your first physician job search.

 The Importance of Physician Job Search Research

-Before you dive in, it’s crucial to fully understand the purpose of the assignment.
-The reality is the more you know about physician careers, the easier it will be to develop a clear picture of what is most important in your first physician job.
-This knowledge will be critical as you narrow down and then evaluate opportunities.
-Having a list of priorities to come back to throughout your search will help you see beyond the paycheck to the many factors that contribute to your overall job satisfaction.
+Before you dive in, it’s important to fully understand the purpose of the assignment.
+The reality is, the more you know about physician careers, the easier it will be to develop a clear picture of what is most important in your first physician job.
+This knowledge will be critical to narrowing down and evaluating opportunities.

-Of course, base salary and signing bonuses are relevant, but new physicians must look beyond compensation if they hope to find a good long-term fit — something fewer newly trained physicians are successfully doing.
-The same joint study found that physicians who completed training in the last six years stayed in their first jobs for an average of just two years.
-When the same question was asked of physicians, regardless of how long ago they completed training, the average first job tenure was six years — a notable shift.
-The reasons for this are multi-faceted — generational differences, the impact of COVID-19, the increased prevalence of recruitment incentives — but whatever the cause or causes, it’s clear that physicians today are spending less time in their first jobs than their older peers once did.
-The trend of shrinking tenure suggests physicians often accept the biggest offer but quickly discover that it takes more than money to be happy at work — and physician career research will help you identify what those things might be for you.
+Of course, base salary and signing bonuses matter, but new physicians must look beyond compensation if they hope to find a good long-term fit — something fewer and fewer newly trained physicians are doing.
+The trend of shrinking tenure suggests physicians often accept the biggest offer but quickly discover that it takes more than money to be happy at work.
+Conducting thorough physician career research can help you identify what those things might be for you.

 Research Topic #1: Physician Compensation

 Despite the priority given to compensation, many physicians coming out of training don’t fully understand the complexities of how physicians get paid.
-The Physician Salary Calculator can reveal the average physician income for your location and specialty.
-Still, you will need to research how the various compensation models may impact what you can expect to earn.
+The Physician Salary Calculator can reveal average physician income for your location and specialty, but you will need to do some additional research to learn how the various compensation models may impact what you can expect to earn.
 Specifically, you’ll want to understand the details surrounding salary guarantees, the terms of productivity or quality bonuses, and any strings attached to signing bonuses or loan repayments.
-Start with the articles listed below, but be sure to contact a physician recruiter and ask them for clarification where needed.
+Start with the articles listed below, but be sure to reach out to a physician recruiter and ask them to walk you through anything you may be missing.

 - Physician Compensation 101: What Residency Didn’t Teach You